gatsbyjs/gatsby/README.md

 Then finally, when building your site, run `gatsby build --prefix-links`

 The built site is now in `/public`.
-These files need copied to your `gh-pages` branch and committed and pushed.
+These files need to be copied to your `gh-pages` branch and committed and pushed.
 You can do this manually or use the handy [`gh-pages`](https://www.npmjs.com/package/gh-pages) CLI tool.

 Both the sample sites are deployed to github pages and use link prefixing.
 Read their source for more help:
 [documentation](https://github.com/gatsbyjs/gatsby-starter-documentation)/[blog](https://github.com/gatsbyjs/gatsby-starter-blog).

+##### Using a Custom Domain
+If you're deploying and using a custom domain you should **NOT** prefix your links.

+You just need to run `gatsby build` and then follow the steps above to copy the `/public` folder conents to your `gh-pages` branch.

+*Note: make sure your CNAME file isn't removed from your `gh-pages` branch.*

 ### I have an existing site in (Wordpress|Drupal|Blogger|Tumblr|*), how do I convert it to Gatsby?
 Jekyll has a [comprehensive import tool](http://import.jekyllrb.com/) for these and many other website tools.